huaihuaiweng/CS6400-project/README.md

 relational_paper_db.ipynb was utilized for our local testing of queries and does not need to be run for data preprocessing

-Note that the collections referenced in the vector DB already exist in the current GitHub

 ### Running the Project